bestkanthed/test_iitbaba/NEXT.md

 /* This file can only have three points */

-1) Remove match, leader board. add circles
+1) Remove matrix saving. dynamically construct the matrix and exterme realiblity
-2) Think about analytics to see which features are people using
+2)
-3) Headspace, feed
+3) Think about analytics to see which features are people using and sell search in the product